Food Safety Hazards in the UK

 Generally speaking, there are three kinds of food safety hazards to be aware of, namely biological, chemical and physical hazards, and here’s how they work:

 - Biological Hazards – They comprise of certain viruses, bacteria, fungi and parasites that occur as a result of below par food handling, or an external contamination of some sort.
-That’s why it’s important to verify your product suppliers to ensure that they’re approved by SALSA or the BRC.
+That’s why it’s important to verify your produce suppliers to ensure that they’re approved by SALSA or the BRC.
 The only course of action to take when your business experiences a biological hazard is to instantly dispose of the food it came with.

 - Physical Hazards – Physical objects like a shard of glass or a piece of broken metal or wood can severely contaminate your food and lead to dangerous consequences for the customers who consume it.
 Food needs to be prepared mindfully and stored carefully in order to prevent any likelihood of getting contaminated by any harmful physical objects, no matter how minuscule they are.

-Spoiled or rotten food often leads to foodborne illnesses due to the bacteria, parasites or viruses that fester and proliferate as a result of poor food storage or management.
-The easiest way to prevent this kind of contamination from occurring is to strictly follow your HACCP food safety management system to the latter while ensuring that food is cooked well and is safely stored.
+Spoiled or rotten food often leads to food-borne illnesses due to the bacteria, parasites or viruses that fester and proliferate as a result of poor food storage or management.
+The easiest way to prevent this kind of contamination from occurring is to strictly follow your HACCP food safety management system to the latter, while ensuring that food is cooked well and is safely stored.

 - Wrong Temperature and Timing – Not cooking food thoroughly and at the right temperature, holding food for too long or even cooling and reheating it too often can lead to the development of pathogens that threaten the safety of your food.